jplarocque/avr-usb-gpio/README.md

 ------------

-To arrange for your system to automatically build the kernel module for any kernel version you install in the future (i.e. for kernel updates), you can use the included DKMS configuration.
+To arrange for your system to automatically build the kernel module for any kernel version you install in the future (i.e. for security updates), you can use the included DKMS configuration.

-For Debian and Debian-based distributions, this is made easy with the included Debian source package `avr-usb-gpio-dkms`.
-First, make sure you have an appropriate `linux-headers-*` metapackage installed which matches the kernel `linux-image-*` metapackage you run.
+For Debian and Debian-based distributions, this is easy to set up with the included Debian source package `avr-usb-gpio-dkms`.
+First, make sure you have an appropriate `linux-headers-*` metapackage installed which matches the `linux-image-*` metapackage you run.
 For example, if you use the `kernel-image-amd64` metapackage, then install `kernel-headers-amd64`.
 If you are using a kernel image metapackage from Debian Backports, then be sure to